tensorflow/community/rfcs/20181016-replicator.md

   def logical_device(self, logical_device_id: int) -> ContextManager:
     """Returns a context to place ops / variables on the given logical device.

-    The logical device ids are numbered 0 to N-1 where N is number of logical devices per replica.
+    The logical device IDs are numbered 0 to N-1 where N is number of logical devices per replica.
     """

   def all_sum(self, value: T) -> T: